Why Your Business Needs Cyber Liability Insurance

 Figuring the financial impact associated with a data breach is contingent upon the scope and size of the information stolen.
 A thorough discussion with your insurance professional on how a breach could impact your company’s financials is necessary to determine an appropriate limit of how much risk you and your company are willing to retain before it significantly impacts your company’s bottom line.

-A data breach means your company becomes responsible for the legal fees for all parties, judgements or settlements, as well as costs associated with customer notification and credit monitoring.
+A data breach means your company becomes responsible for the legal fees for all parties, judgments or settlements, as well as costs associated with customer notification and credit monitoring.
 There will also be costs associated with public relations and reputation management which, while hard to figure, are often the ones with the largest financial impact.

 How Can I Protect My Business?